vmware-archive/terraforming-openstack/README.md

 # How Does One Use This?

 Please note that the master branch is generally *unstable*.
-If you are looking for something"tested", please consume one of our [releases](https://github.com/pivotal-cf/terraforming-openstack/releases).
+If you are looking for something "tested", please consume one of our [releases](https://github.com/pivotal-cf/terraforming-openstack/releases).

 ## What Does This Do?